vibbits/containers-workshop/exercises/01_running_docker.md

 ### Exercise 4

-- Execute a docker container by using the working directory option `-w` for a directory `/workdir` and creating a temporary file `file4.txt` with `touch`.
-In addition, mount your current directory to `/workdir` within the Docker container `quay.io/biocontainers/fastqc:0.11.9--0`.
-Check the file location of this file in the container.
+- Execute a docker container by using the working directory option `-w` for a directory `scratch/` and creating a temporary file `file4.txt` with `touch`.
+In addition, mount your current directory to `scratch/` working directory within the Docker container `quay.io/biocontainers/fastqc:0.11.9--0`.
+Check the file location of this file on the host.
-- Use the command `docker inspect` on the current image `quay.io/biocontainers/fastqc:0.11.9--0` and extract the working directory (`WorkingDir`) using `grep`.

 - Execute a docker container with your user and group ID running `fastqc` on the file `WTXXX.fq.gz`.
 In addition, mount your current directory to the default working directory within the Docker container `quay.io/biocontainers/fastqc:0.11.9--0`.
 Verify that the HTML report is created with the correct file permissions.
+    - Extra: can you analyze all fastq files using a glob-pattern (`WT*.fq.gz`)?
+What do you need to change to make this work?

+- Use the command `docker inspect` on the image `biocontainers/fastqc:v0.11.9_cv8` and extract the working directory (`WorkingDir`) using `grep`.

 - Go to [Biocontainers.pro](https://biocontainers.pro/) and find the Docker image of `trimmomatic`.
 In addition, mount your current directory to the default working directory within the Docker container of `trimmomatic`.
 Verify that the HTML report is created with the correct file permissions.

 For this you can use the following set of parameters: